NBC Pulls Out of Airing 2022 Golden Globes

-NBC will not air the 2022 Golden Globes awards, the network said on Monday.
+NBC will not air the 2022 Golden Globes, the network said on Monday, the latest — and arguably largest — fallout for host organization the Hollywood Foreign Press Association, which has been under fire for its lack of membership diversity.

 “We continue to believe that the HFPA is committed to meaningful reform.
 However, change of this magnitude takes time and work, and we feel strongly that the HFPA needs time to do it right,” the company said in a statement.
 “As such, NBC will not air the 2022 Golden Globes.”